Asylum Frequently Asked Questions

-You will receive a recommended approval of asylum if an Asylum Officer has made a preliminary determination to grant you asylum, but USCIS has not received the results from the mandatory, confidential investigation of your identity and background.
-If the results reveal derogatory information that affects your eligibility for asylum, USCIS may deny your request for asylum or refer it to an Immigration Judge for further consideration.
+As of Aug.
+25, 2020, USCIS is no longer issuing recommended approvals.
+Before Aug.
+25, 2020, you may have received a recommended approval of asylum if an asylum officer made a preliminary determination to grant you asylum, but USCIS had not received the results from the mandatory, confidential investigation of your identity and background.
+If you have received a recommended approval, and if the results reveal derogatory information that affects your eligibility for asylum, USCIS may deny your request for asylum or refer it to an immigration judge for further consideration.

 Yes.
 Your asylee status may be terminated if you no longer have a well-founded fear of persecution because of a fundamental change in circumstances, you have obtained protection from another country, or you have committed certain crimes or engaged in other activity that makes you ineligible to retain asylum status in the United States.
 See INA § 208(c)(2).
 An asylee is not a lawful permanent resident.
 You may apply for lawful permanent resident status after you have been physically present in the United States for a period of one year after the date you were granted asylum status.
 See Asylee Adjustment for more information about becoming a lawful permanent resident.
 The law can be found at INA § 209(b).

 If you need to reschedule your interview, you must either mail a letter to the asylum office where your interview is scheduled to be held or go to that asylum office and complete a Request to Reschedule Asylum Interview in person.
 The addresses for the eight asylum offices can be found by clicking on the “Asylum Office locations” link on the main asylum home page.
 A request to reschedule an asylum interview must include the reason for the request and any relevant evidence.
-The request must be received less than 15 days after the interview date.
 The Asylum Office will reschedule an interview if it is the applicant’s first request for rescheduling and the request is received prior to the interview date.

 You should bring the following documents to the interview if available: